aulemahal/MITgcmtools-py/README.md

 # MITgcmtools-py
 Hand crafted python tools to play with the MITgcm's output.
 Not a coherent package, but this might help others.
+All tools here were used in order to perform the data analysis for the upcoming paper "Vertical heat fluxes beneath idealized sea ice leads in large-eddy simulations: comparison with observations from the SHEBA experiment" by Bourgault, Straub, Nadeau, Duquette and Tremblay, to be published in JPO somewhere in 2020.

 This repo and "package" contains three modules.
 I tried to stay general when writing them, but they might be quite specific to my configuration.
 Example : my model was cartesian, I haven't tested any of this with other geometries.